Montana Dog Breeder Licensing Requirements

 Quick Summary

-Montana does not have a statewide dog breeder license requirement.
-Instead, the state relies on local city and county rules, general animal welfare laws, and federal oversight for larger operations.
-Local governments may require kennel licenses depending on the number of dogs you keep.
+Montana does not have a statewide dog breeder licensing requirement.
+The state relies on local city and county ordinances for kennel licensing, general animal welfare laws, and federal USDA oversight for larger commercial breeding operations.
+Recent legislative efforts to establish a Commercial Pet Protection Act have been proposed but not yet enacted as of early 2026.

 License Required No statewide requirement

-Regulatory Agency: Local city and county governments; Montana Department of Livestock (animal health)
+Regulatory Agency: Local city and county governments; Montana Department of Livestock (animal health and import permits)

 Who Needs a License in Montana?